 You’ll also need a sous vide circulator and a vacuum seal bag (or a Ziplock bag if using the water displacement method – more on this below!).

-For more lamb chop recipes, be sure to try our Rosemary Roasted Lamb Chops, these Pan Fried Lamb Chops, or this beautiful Roast Rack of Lamb next!
+For more lamb chop recipes, be sure to try our Rosemary Roasted Lamb Chops or this beautiful Roast Rack of Lamb next!

 How To Cook Lamb Sous Vide